21-year-old man arrested for deadly shooting at Merced pizza place, police say

 MERCED, Calif.
-(KSEE) – The Merced Police Department has arrested a man they believe is responsible for shooting three people at a Merced pizza place Monday night.
+(KGPE) – The Merced Police Department has arrested a man they believe is responsible for shooting three people at a Merced pizza place Monday night.

 21-year-old Adrian Diego Calderon faces murder and attempted murder charges.
 He was booked into the Merced County Jail and his bail was set at $2 million.